I went to Brunei because everybody said it was boring.

 Bandar Seri Begawan is home to a population of proboscis monkeys, which are only found on the island of Borneo.
 I’ve always wanted to hang out with these unusual-looking animals, so when I found out you could hire a boat to take you to see them, I was up early and walking into town.

-I mentioned above that practically everybody in Brunei drives, due to the low cost of petrol, and that driving is seen as the only way to get around.
+I mentioned above that practically everybody in Brunei drives, and that driving is seen as the only way to get around.
 We rarely saw anybody walking into the city, and I soon learned why when Dave and I attempted the hour-long trek into the centre of Bandar Seri Begawan.

 Within two minutes of setting out, a car pulled over and a smiling middle-aged woman waved us over.